Athletics' Liam Hendriks: Notches eighth hold Sunday

 Hendriks notched his eighth hold in Sunday's 7-3 win over the Indians, getting two outs on two pitches to close out the eighth inning.

-Hendriks came on in relief of Daniel Coulombe with one out and one on and retired the potent duo of Edwin Encarnacion and Jose Ramirez on a lineout and groundout, respectively.
-The 28-year-old right-hander has found a semblance of consistency in recent appearances after a mostly rocky June, generating scoreless appearances in six of his last seven trips to the mound.
+Hendriks came on in relief of Daniel Coulombe with one out and one on, and he quickly retired the potent duo of Edwin Encarnacion and Jose Ramirez on a lineout and groundout, respectively.
+The 28-year-old right-hander has found a semblance of consistency recently after a mostly rocky June, generating scoreless appearances in six of his last seven trips to the mound.

 More News